dgant/PotatoPeeler/README.md

 Results from `potato-run` games go in the default scbw "games" directory.
 If you want to start start a fresh test run, delete or move the games in that directory.

-Three considerations when using `potato-run`:
-1. `potato-run` adds more
-1. `potato-run` kills all running Docker containers on start by running `dockerstop.sh`.
+`potato-run` kills all running Docker containers on start by running `dockerstop.sh`.
 If you're using Docker for other purposes, you should remove this step.

-2. Ending potato-run doesn't always succeed at ending all the processes it spawns.
-If this happens, you'll need those processes.
+Terminating `potato-run` doesn't always succeed at ending all the processes it spawns.
+If this happens, you'll need to end those processes manually.
+They'll likely be listed as instances of `bash`.

 ### 📝 `potato-status`
 Displays results of the most recent potato-run.
 Collects replays and logs of games your bot lost.